loukasprevyzis/dob-api/ansible/README.md

 ## ⚙️ Variables

+>All variable files are encrypted with Ansible Vault to avoid exposure of sensitive data such as passwords.

+To encrypt with Ansible Vault:

+  - `ansible-vault encrypt ansible/roles/postgres/vars/main.yml`
+  - `ansible-vault encrypt ansible/roles/dr-failover/vars/main.ym`

 | Variable Name                   | Description                                                | Example / Notes                                                                                   |
 |--------------------------------|------------------------------------------------------------|----------------------------------------------------------------------------------------------------|
 | `pg_version`                   | PostgreSQL version to install                              | `12`                                                                                               |